Remezo/Stock-Market-DataPipeline/README.md

 - Data Storage Error: If you encounter an error while storing the data in CassandraDB, ensure that the required tables have been created and that the data is being stored in the correct format.
 - Data Query Error: If you encounter an error while querying the data stored in CassandraDB, ensure that the SQL query is correct and that the required tables exist.

-For more information, refer to the log files or contact the author at contact.kishlayjeet@gmail.com.
+For more information, refer to the log files or contact the author at contact.miremezo@davidson.edu

 ## Future Enhancements